coolixte/stars/README.md

 The build artifacts will be located in the `dist/` directory.

-## License
+## License ⸱ Acknowledgments

-This project is open source and available for personal and commercial use.
+This project is open source and available for personal use.

-## Acknowledgments

-- Inspired by various interactive background animations
-- Built with React, TypeScript, and Tailwind CSS
+@ Calixte Lamotte ⸱ 2025